kenwals/kenwals/README.md

 ### My name is Ken 👋

 - 🔭 I recently completed a Diploma Full Stack Software Development in the Code Institute / UCD professional Academy.
-Just waiting on my final result.
-  - MS1 Merit, MS2 Merit, MS3 Distinction, MS4 TBC.
+I achieved an overal result of Merit.

 - 🌱 I’m currently studying:
   - Algorithms and Data Structures ✨  with Treehouse.